SummaryRead the full fact sheet

 - When it is first inserted some users have period-type cramping that usually settles after a few days.

 - Sometimes the IUD can come out.
-This is more common in the first three months of it being inserted.
+This is more common in the first 3 months of it being inserted.

 - Your period will change.
-Spotting or frequent bleeding is common in the first three to six months.
-By six months around 95 per cent of users will have a light regular period or no bleeding at all (this is not harmful to the body).
+Spotting or frequent bleeding is common in the first 3 to 6 months.
+By 6 months around 95% of users will have a light regular period or no bleeding at all (this is not harmful to the body).

 - You may experience tender breasts, headaches, skin changes and mood changes.
 These side effects nearly always settle with time.
 The hormonal IUD has not been shown to cause weight gain.